Meningioma tumors

 What are the symptoms?

 Meningiomas grow slowly and may not cause symptoms for years.
-Some people with meningiomas have no symptoms.
-The tumor may be found incidentally on an MRI or CT scan performed for another reason.
-Symptoms of a meningioma vary by the location and size of the tumor.
-They often first appear as headaches and seizures, caused by increased pressure of the growing tumor.
-Weakness in the arms or legs, or loss of sensation, may occur with spinal cord meningiomas.
+Some people with have no symptoms.
+A tumor may be found incidentally on an MRI or CT scan done for another reason.
+If patients have symptoms, they can vary by the location and size of the tumor.
+They often first appear as headaches or seizures, caused by pressure on the brain.
+Dizziness, weakness in the arms or legs, vision changes, may occur with meningiomas.

 Meningiomas are named according to their location (Fig. 1) and cause various symptoms: